centreon/centreon-documentation/versioned_docs/version-23.10/reporting/concepts.md

 A host is considered available when its state is "Up".

-To calculate the availability rate the formula is: "Up" duration / ("Up" + "Down" durations)
+The formula for calculating the availability rate is: "Up" duration / ("Up" + "Down" durations)

 Additional rules: